 All the sources you use while writing should be cited.
-There are different reference systems and in our guide "Referencing" you will find the reference systems Harvard, APA and IEEE with templates.
+There are different reference systems and in our guides you can find manuals and templates for the reference systems

 Different ways to collect references

 There are different ways to collect references depending on which system/database you are using.

 Whatever citing service you are using, you need to double check your references and citations always.
 They may contain errors.

 - The library database Libris has a function called "Cite".
 Search for the book you want to cite, click on Cite and choose the reference system of your preference.

 - Some of the scientific databases have a Cite function, which generates automatically your reference.